FlorinGh/machine-learning-program/README.md

 # Machine Learning Programme

 ### Objectives:
-* Get a strong foundation in data analysis, articificial intelligence and machine learning.
+* Get a strong foundation in data analysis, artificial intelligence and machine learning.
 * Build relevant projects to acquire even more skills and combine them in creative ways.
 * Get job in the industry.